How to Mix Things Up – Creating a Custom Living Room

 First, if you are buying all new furniture, you could go either way – you could buy a set to fit, or select individual pieces to fill your room.

 When you already have pieces of furniture that you want to keep and are trying to replace a few or add to what you have, don’t be afraid to mix in something new.
 Spend some time searching designer rooms online, you’ll see that they typically mix pieces to add diversity and interest to a room.
 However, it takes some work and an eye toward detail.
 You’ll need to pay attention to things like table height and chair height and depth.
 While different shapes can go together, you’ll want to avoid a completely different scale of items.

 Time and Effort

 Because it’s an investment that you will want to enjoy for years to come, shopping for furniture can take time.
 Finding pieces that both suit your style and feel comfortable to you can be a challenge.
 If this is a challenge you enjoy, if you love the search, if you like different and varied styles and if you have the time to devote to it; then mixing pieces to create a custom living room will work for you.
 If you don’t have the time to dedicate to the search and find it challenging to picture different pieces together, then a matching set would be a better fit.

-Often when buying a living room set, stores will offer discounted price for the package.
-So this could provide you a better pricing that purchasing pieces individually.
-However if you aren’t looking for a complete set, only a few pieces; then holding on to the pieces you have and adding just a few will save you money over purchasing a complete set.
+Often when buying a living room set, stores will offer a discounted price for the package.
+So this could provide you better pricing than purchasing pieces individually.
+However, if you aren’t looking for a complete set, only a few pieces; then holding on to the pieces you have and adding just a few will save you money over purchasing a complete set.